YohannFaure/ProjetNetwork/README.md

-Our **main goal** is to get familiar with the data structure**s** offered by Networkx, and to implement simple algorithms over said structures.
+Our **main goal** is to get familiar with the data structure**s** offered by NetworkX, and to implement simple algorithms over said structures.

 [TOC]